preethamvishy/node-twitter-starter/README.md

 Current operations are fetching tweets of any user, fetching a user's likes, fetching tweets from a list, fetching a tweet by ID, fetch a user's following list and searching twitter for tweets.
 All tweets are fetched with Extended Tweet Mode enabled to support 280 characters.

 # Getting Started
-Obtain you twitter consumer key and onsumer secret from dev.twitter.com/apps and add them in config.js.
+Obtain your twitter consumer key and onsumer secret from dev.twitter.com/apps and add them in config.js.

 npm install